PEP 757 – C API to import-export Python integers

 if the number is negative, or0

 otherwise.ndigits is the number of digits in the digits array.
-It must be greater than or equal to 0.
+It must be greater than 0.

-The caller must initialize the array of digits digits and then call
+After a successful call to this function, the caller should fill in the array of digits digits and then call

 PyLongWriter_Finish()